 The perks and features you can expect from a Black credit card

-- The highest amount of points per NZD$1 for reward programmes
+- The highest amount of points per $1 for reward programmes

 - Complimentary airport transfers